schuang/essential-command-line-tools-tutorial/README.md

 - shell and shell script basics
 - examples line-oriented data processing

-Due to time contraint, each topic is not expected to be an exhaustic coverage of the tool.
+Due to time contraint, each topic is not expected to be an exhaustive coverage of the underlying tool.

 ## Course materials